Apsd1109/apsd1109.github.io/_blogs/2021-04-02-responses-to-the-cross-2.md

   overlay_image: /assets/images/responses-to-the-cross-2.jpg
   overlay_filter: 0.5
   caption: "Photo by: [Eberhard Grossgasteiger](https://unsplash.com/photos/CytHrRFp2wU)"
-excerpt: '"You were with that Nazarene, Jesus, weren't you?..."'
+excerpt: \"You were with that Nazarene, Jesus, weren't you?...\"
 ---

 "You were with that Nazarene, Jesus, weren't you?"